sawagner/ubuntu17.04_cyber_preseed/README.md

 # Using LBM-INJECT for preseed injection

+Original scripts&such from LCSEE Systems.

-Use existing docs in repo.
+Use existing docs in repo for usage.

-Intend to use on Ubuntu 17.04 network desktop installer
+Intend to modify for use on Ubuntu 17.04 network desktop installer.